sanaraya/devops-hol/Whiteboard design session/WDS trainer guide - OSS DevOps.md

 **Ask questions** and get them to share to fully involve your group in the learning process.

 **Ask first**, whenever possible.
 Before launching into a topic, learn your audience's opinions about it and experiences with it.
-Asking first enables you to assess their level of knowledge and experience and leaves them more open to what you are presenting.
+Asking first enables you to assess their level of knowledge and experience, and leaves them more open to what you are presenting.

 **Wait for responses**.
-If you ask a question such as, "What is your experience with (fill in the blank)?" then wait.
+If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

 #  OSS DevOps whiteboard design session student guide